gioms101/georgian_city_explorer/README.md

   - Comment on locations to share impressions or give advice.
   - Like, reply to, edit, or delete comments.
 - **Popular Locations**:
-  - View the most visited locations of the day, based on unique authenticated user visits.
+  - View the most visited locations of the day, based on unique authenticated/anonymous user visits.
 - **Traveler Map AI**: (This is only for users who have active subscription)
   - Plan your day by entering a city name and selecting a preferred language (English or Georgian).
   - Traveler Map AI: Users who are unsure where to go or how to plan their day can use this feature.
 By entering a city name and selecting a language &#40;English or Georgian&#41;, they receive a suggested itinerary.
 The AI only includes locations already added to the program, and if multiple locations belong to the same category, only one is included in the response.